techtribe/grunt-static-handlebars/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+0.5.0 - Added "extends" mechanism to limit the file-paths needed in the context-files (normally .json files) which means you have a built-in option to include JS/CSS/?-files in an optimized way inside your ```html  <head>```
 0.4.3 - If no .json file is mentioned, the template context will be defaulted to {}
 0.4.2 - Fixed the processing of static files without any [Handlebars](htt://handlebarsjs.com)
 0.4.1 - Added grunt as global variable